bgianfo/lab-notebook/src/serenityos/gdb-port.md

 ## Testing & Debugging

-At this stage we had gdb compiling, and it had the basic knowledge about the serenity platform.
+At this stage, we had gdb compiling, and it had the basic knowledge about the serenity platform.
 I posted a draft PR and posted [a message in the SerenityOS discord](https://discord.com/channels/830522505605283862/830807158047244329/921021879291101184) letting folks know I had made some progress.
-It was a very late for be a this point, so was headed for bed.
+It was a very late for me at this point, so I was headed for bed.
 [Daniel Bertalan](https://github.com/BertalanD), another SerenityOS contributor, [noticed and decided to dig in](https://discord.com/channels/830522505605283862/830807158047244329/921021950896271420) while I was catching some Z's.

-Daniel and Idan (who had contributed to the effort before) both ended up tracking down two bug:
+Daniel and Idan (who had contributed to the effort before) both ended up tracking down two bugs:
   - Commit Link: [Kernel: Return the actual number of CPU cores that we have](https://github.com/SerenityOS/serenity/commit/fcdd2027419607bed6b24a9ee364d6ad4cd99a41)
   - Commit Link: [Ports/gdb: Use mmap instead of malloc for sigaltstack()](https://github.com/SerenityOS/serenity/pull/11278/commits/0b00ec7498dee5d704b3f682ecdc2b580e3b33f8)

-The first kernel bug Daniel found was pretty straight forward, we were returning max size of the data structure, and not the actual count of processors on the system, which caused gdb to spawn a huge number of threads for now reason.
+The first kernel bug Daniel found was straightforward, we were returning max size of the data structure, and not the actual count of processors on the system, which caused gdb to erroneously spawn a huge number of threads.

 ```diff
 From: Daniel Bertalan <dani@danielbertalan.dev>